mkao006/sws_r_api/README.md

-# FAO Statistical Working System R API add-ins.
+# FAO Statistical Working System R API plug-ins.

-This is the repository for the development of **computation plug-ins** relating to the R API and the new statistical working system.
+This is the repository for the implementation of **computational plug-ins** relating to the R API and the new Statistical Working System (SWS).

 ### Computation Module

-In the fold **r_modules/**, there are the R plug-ins.
-Each page also has a description of what it depends on and the latest updates.
+In the fold **r_modules/**, there are numerous R plug-ins.
+Each module has a page providing description of what it depends on and the latest updates.